Surf Stays Small at Manu Bay Pushing New Zealand Pro

 Huge Matchups on the Horizon

-Once the swell finally arrives and competition resumes, the first heat of the day will be an absolute must-watch.
+When competition resumes, the first heat of the day will be an absolute must-watch.
 Brazilian World Champions Gabriel Medina and Filipe Toledo will meet for the second time in as many events.
 With Toledo taking the advantage at Snapper Rocks just two weeks ago, Medina will be looking to utilise his powerful frontside attack on the long walls of Manu Bay to take the win and book himself a spot on Finals Day for the fourth straight event in 2026.

 There are plenty of other surfers looking to make their mark when the action returns.
 Californian Cole Houshmand has had a slow start to the 2026 season, but he will take confidence from an early heat win in Raglan.
 The powerful goofy-footer will hope to build on that momentum, but he will first need to overcome the always consistent Leonardo Fioravanti in Heat 6 of Round Three.